Introduction

 We will stop here and make sure that everyone is caught up to this point.

-Finally, we will add the 50k tiles, in a similar style as before using a hollow symbol, and set the labels to the NTS_SNRC field, with 16pt font with a halo, finally set the and zoom to fit the labels fit comfortably inside.
+Finally, we will add the 50k tiles in a similar style as before using a hollow symbol, and set the labels to the NTS_SNRC field, with 16pt font with a halo.
+Next, zoom so that the labels fit comfortably inside, just like we did for the 1:250k layer.

-Set the 50k layer for both appearance and label to Out Beyond this current Zoom.
-And the 250k labels to In Beyond the current Zoom
+Set the 50k layer for both appearance and label Minimum Scale to this <current> Zoom.
+Set the 250k labeling Maximum Scale to the current Zoom.

-One more thing we can do to make the map more usable is to set the prov_territo layer to In Beyond the same scale we used to activate the 250k layer, this will allow us to see the map below the polygons.
+One more thing we can do to make the map more usable is to set the CA_ProvTer layer Maximum Scale to the same scale we used to activate the 250k layer–this will allow us to see the map below the polygons.

-Zoom in or out to the extent you would like to be the starting point of your web map.
+Zoom in or out to the extent you would like to be the ‘home view’ of your web map that viewers will first see when they access your map.

 Publishing our map